qbrick-cms/qbrick/README.md

 # qBrick - The Ruby on Rails CMS you want

-*Formerly known as: Kuhsaft*
+*Formerly known as: Qbrick*

-Kuhsaft is made by some Rails developers at Screen Concept that got tired of fiddling with unusable content management sytems.
+Qbrick is made by some Rails developers at Screen Concept that got tired of fiddling with unusable content management sytems.
 We are trying hard to make a minimalistic and developer friendly CMS.
 Our goal is to provide a system for ourselves and our customers that makes the of-the-shelf website project a